Equihub/EquiMissioner/README.md

 ## Features

+- **Auto Redeem-Later for Vouchers:**
+  - Automatically redeem rewards from vouchers later without manual input.

+- **Auto Dismiss Level-Up Popup:**
+  - Automatically dismiss level-up popups to keep you focused on playing.

 - **Quest Management:**
   - Automatically start quests upon hitting "Go."
   - Auto-claim quest rewards.
+  - Set a quest focus to optimize progression.
-  - Start the next quest after claiming rewards.
+  - Start the next quest immediately after claiming rewards.
-  - Set a quest focus to optimize your quests.

 - **Max Energy Setting:**
   - Control and set the maximum amount of energy for each mission.

+- **Energy Purchase Button:**
+  - Purchase energy even when you have more than 50 energy, adding flexibility to your gameplay.

 - **FPS Unlocker:**
-  - Adjust FPS to enhance game performance.
-Slider to set the current FPS (default at 30 up to 160).
+  - Adjust FPS (frames per second) for optimal game performance with a slider ranging from 30 to 160 FPS.

 - **Exploits:**
-  - Activate the "Quest Sense Booster" for a free quest sense booster.
+  - Activate the "Quest Sense Booster" for free quest sense boosting.
-  - Activate the "Train Sense Booster" for the train sense booster buttons, no added benefits.
+  - Access the "Train Sense Booster" for training ease.
-  - "Buy Energy" without requiring less than 50 energy to do so.

 ## Contributing